Allocating Indivisible Goods to Strategic Agents: Pure Nash Equilibria and Fairness: Towards EFX Equilibria: The Case of Two Agents

 \subsection{A Mechanism with EFX Nash Equilibria}

 A polynomial-time algorithm that outputs \efx allocations when we have two agents is given by Plaut and Roughgarden \cite{PR18}.
-This is a \emph{cut-and-choose} algorithm where the cut (lines \ref{line:pr3}--\ref{line:pr5}) is produced using a variant of the \textit{envy-cycle-elimination} algorithm of Lipton et al.~\cite{LMMS04} on two copies of agent 1, and then agent 2 ``chooses'' the best bundle among the two (line \ref{line:pr6}).
+This is a modified \emph{cut-and-choose} algorithm where the cut (lines \ref{line:pr3}--\ref{line:pr5}) is produced using a variant of the \textit{envy-cycle-elimination} algorithm of Lipton et al.~\cite{LMMS04} on two copies of agent 1, and then agent 2 ``chooses'' the best bundle among the two (line \ref{line:pr6}).
 We state it as mechanism Mod-Cut\&Choose below (recall the notation $\bm{b}_i(S)$ for $\sum_{h\in S} \bm{b}_i(h)$).
-We should point out that this mechanism is not truthful, since there is no truthful mechanism for two agents that produces \efo (or \efx for that matter) allocations for more than four goods \cite{ABCM17}.
-Interestingly, we show that although not truthful, Mod-Cut\&Choose always has at least one PNE for any instance, while all its equilibria are \mms and, by Theorem \ref{thm:mms_to_efx_n=2}, \efx.
+We should point out that this mechanism is not truthful, since there is no truthful mechanism for two agents that produces \efx (or \efo for that matter) allocations for more than four goods \cite{ABCM17}.
+It is not obvious that the mechanism has PNE or that these are \efx, and even if that was the case, by Theorem \ref{thm:efx_to_mms_n=2}, there is no reason to expect that these PNE would guarantee more than $2\bmu_i / 3$ to each agent.
+Interestingly, we show that although not truthful, Mod-Cut\&Choose always has at least one PNE for any instance, and all its equilibria are \mms and, by Theorem \ref{thm:mms_to_efx_n=2}, \efx.

-By Theorem \ref{thm:efx_to_mms_n=2}, there is no reason to expect that the mechanism would guarantee more than $2\bmu_i / 3$ to each agent.
-Indeed, seen as an algorithm, it does not always produce \mms allocations unless $\mathrm{P} = \mathrm{NP}$!
-To see this, first notice that when the agents are identical, that would mean that we can run the algorithm to exactly find their maximin share.
-This is equivalent to having an oracle for the classic PARTITION problem.
-As the algorithm's running time is polynomial, that would imply that $\mathrm{P}=\mathrm{NP}$.
-The same simple argument shows that it is NP-hard to compute a best response bid vector for agent 1.